rafaelurben/mc-touchtorandom/README.md

 1. Download the zip file for the version you want.
 2. Install the datapack like explained [here](https://minecraft.gamepedia.com/Tutorials/Installing_a_data_pack)
 3. Have fun!
+4. Place somewhere in the spawnchunks (or any other chunks that are loaded) every block, that should be able to be used as a random block.
+Then place on every of these blocks the armor_stand you get via `/function touchtorandom:getstand`.

 ## Files